fabrizioperuzzo/grab_data_from_FLAC3D/README.md

 # grab_data_from_FLAC3D
-This script is a tool for a large dinamic models developed for the assessment of tunnel and underground structures displacement during earthquake event.
+This script is a complementary tool for a FLAC3D dynamic model developed for the assessment of tunnel and underground structures displacement during earthquake event.
 It helps to convert and plot data from FLAC3D.

 ![Image](Det_X.png)